Enroll a Pet

 Before you take your pet to the pound, please e-mail or call our Adoption Center to see if we can work out a temporary home until a permanent one can be found.

 Saturdays are our biggest adoption day.
 We do not have adequate staff to enroll incomimg animals on these busy days.
-We recommend that you bring your pet to our Adoption Center any time between 10am and 8pm Monday through Friday for registration.
+We recommend that you bring your pet to our Adoption Center any time between noon and 8pm Wednesday through Friday for registration.
 The process takes about 30 - 45 minutes, depending on the number of animals you plan to enroll.

 Step 1 - Fill out the Registration Form.